Tensai75/nzbrefresh/README.md

                             path to the provider JSON config file (optional / default is: './provider.json')

      --debug, -d            logs additional output to log file (optional, log file will be named NZBFILENAME.log)

+     --csv                  writes statistic about available segements to a csv file (optional, csv file will be named NZBFILENAME.csv)

      --help, -h             display this help and exit